 As language is shifting from “Autism Awareness” to “Autism Acceptance”, Magellan aims to work with individuals, families/caregivers, professionals, and advocates to embrace Autism inclusion and dismantle barriers this population is faced with.
 Magellan knows that individuals with Autism and their families may face many challenges.
 But they are not alone.

 Magellan offers a variety of different services based on individualized needs.
-These level of care services are outlined on page 13 of the PA Family Navigation Guide if you would like more specific information regarding a level of service.
+These level of care services are outlined on page 13 of the Family Navigation Guide for Lehigh/Northampton counties. if you would like more specific information regarding a level of service.
 Please refer to our provider search tool to search for providers in your area.
-Our services along with a brief description are outlined below.
+For a helpful video to locate additional resources and support, please see our video in partnership with the NFL Alumni Association.

 Intensive Behavioral Health Services (IBHS).
 IBHS support children, youth, and young adults with mental, emotional, and behavioral health needs.
 There are three categories of service: individual services; ABA; Group services.
 Evidence-based treatment can be delivered through these services.